-Long Term Impacts to Utilities: There are two potential long term impacts to utilities.
+Long Term Impacts to Utilities: There are two potential long-term impacts to utilities.
 First, the functionality of the utilities may be affected by the proposed construction (e.g., the weight of the embankment and/or road fills may induce settlement).
-Each of the utilities will be affected to some degree by ground settlement.
+The utilities will be affected to some degree by ground settlement.
 Differential settlement along a given utility can induce stresses in the utility and could potentially affect its integrity.
 Pipelines that carry water by gravity may be particularly sensitive to ground settlement which can change their gradients and thus potentially impact their performance.
 However, the total settlement of buried utilities should be expected to be less than the total ground settlement since influence of the applied load dissipates with depth.
 Second, the presence of underground utilities can pose potential hazards to the dike embankment and dike performance if not modified properly.
-The existing large sewer main near the south abutment and any other underground utilities that may be identified beneath the dike alignment will need to be relocated, protected-in-place, or abandoned prior to construction of the dike.
+The existing large sewer main near the south abutment will be protected in place as part of construction of the dike.